adrirubio/Perceptron/README.md

 ## 🚀 Features

-- **Conversational AI**: Chat with Perceptron using natural language.
+- **Conversational AI 🤖**: Chat with Perceptron using natural language.
 Trigger actions like playing music, searching on Google/Wikipedia, getting the time, or checking the weather.

-- **Image Recognition**: Say "image" and provide a file path to get predictions on what the image contains.
+- **Image Recognition 💡**: Say "image" and provide a file path to get predictions on what the image contains.

-- **Sentiment Analysis**: Perceptron analyzes the sentiment of the conversation, predicting emotions like happiness, sadness, and more.
+- **Sentiment Analysis ✨**: Perceptron analyzes the sentiment of the conversation, predicting emotions like happiness, sadness, and more.

-- **Object Detection**: Detect and highlight objects in images with bounding boxes.
+- **Object Detection 📸**: Detect and highlight objects in images with bounding boxes.

-- **Optical Character Recognition (OCR)**: Extract and identify text from images.
+- **Optical Character Recognition (OCR) 🔍**: Extract and identify text from images.

 ---